oliversalzburg/strider-dev/README.md

 ## `style`
 Copies code style definitions from one project (by default, `strider`) to all other projects.

+- `--from=project` The name of the project to copy the style files from.
+Default is `strider`.
+- `--check-only` Only performs checks on the state of the project.
+- `--deploy-only` Only copies existing style documents without running checks.

 ## Instructions
 For some scripts, it may be useful to properly authenticate with GitHub, to avoid running into their API limit (some scripts might even require this procedure).